BC LINK RADIOS MANUALS – Will answer 98% of your questions!

 How long does the BC Link Radio battery last?

-BC Link battery life depends on the transmit power your using (GMRS 1watt, FRS 0.5watt) and generally how often you transmit (speak) when using the radio.
-From personal BCA Staff experience, we have seen the BC links work for up to 5 days (without re-charging) using the 1watt GMRS channels under normal usage rates in winter like temperatures and conditions.
+BC Link battery life depends on the transmit power your using and generally how often you transmit (speak) when using the radio.
+From personal BCA Staff experience, we have seen the BC links work for up to 5 days (without re-charging) using the 1watt (BC Links) and 2watts (BC Link 2.0) GMRS channels under normal usage rates in winter like temperatures and conditions.
 With the battery located on the base unit, which is stored inside a pack or pocket away from direct contact with the cold and elements, the battery life does not fluctuate much based on temperature or weather.
 Tips to get max battery life are to utilize the FRS .5 watt channels when conditions allow, storing the radios inside a warm room when they are not in use, and remembering to turn the units off when they’re not needed whether it be at the end of the day or during times when your group is within an easy verbal communication range.
-For those who might be spending an extended time in the backcountry without access to a charging source, BCA sells BC link batteries separately so you can have an extra incase your battery power gets low and you do not have access to re-charge.
+Battery life is the same on the 1.0 and 2.0 BC Link radios.

 How do you recharge BC Link Radio batteries?

+For operating information, please download and read the BC Link Radio 1.0 Manual.
 The lithium rechargeable BC Link battery is charged by USB connection.
-You can charge the battery when detached or attached to the base unit.
+You can charge the battery on the BC Link 1.0 radios when detached or attached to the base unit.
 The Smart Mic does not need to be attached to the base unit for charging allowing users to keep their Smart Mic routed in their pack and just remove the base unit or the battery itself for charging.
+For those who might be spending an extended time in the backcountry without access to a charging source, BCA sells BC Link radio batteries separately so you can have an extra incase your battery power gets low and you do not have access to re-charge.

 I cannot seem to find any weather channels, what am I doing wrong?